MBTC Myrtle Beach Track Club

 Warmup

-- 4 x 100m strides, building into the main set
+• 4 x 100m strides, last one building into the first rep

 Main Set